the-smart-home-maker/car_detector/README.md

-# car_detector
+# Car detector for Home Assistant
-Detector to detect car in front of the garage
+Detector to detect car in front of the garage.
+Uses ESPHome and Home Assistant.
+See YouTube video for details: